 Each activity will have a student responsible for organizing the activity, communicating it to the volunteers, and arranging for transportation, a camera, and a team adult participant.
-Students WILL NOT receive credit for activities for which no photos were submitted, so it is in the best interest of all students involved to ensure that photos are taken and placed on Slack under #team\photos.
-For help on getting photos posted to Slack, talk to our Team Leader.
+Students WILL NOT receive credit for activities for which no photos were submitted, so it is in the best interest of all students involved to ensure that photos are taken and placed on Teams in a folder under the Team Photos channel.
+For help on getting photos posted to Teams, talk to our Team Leader.

 3.2.8.
-FIRST Outreach
+FIRST Support